We hope to see everyone in 2019!

 The run is an out-and-back 5K with three aid stations pretty evenly spaced throughout the course.
 The residents along Heritage Heights have a tendency to get pretty involved and we love it!
 Kids with water cannons and sprinklers, as well as un-official "temptation stations" with everything from bacon to donuts line the course!
 There is an equal amount of uphill and downhill moments.
 Hang in there and FINISH STRONG!

 This will answer all your questions about parking, body marking, chip pickup, etc.

 The post-race party is as much fun as the race!
-We have many of our sponsors and vendors come out that it feels more like a block party!
-Kona Ice is always there, we bring out a bounce house and some munchies and drinks, and I usually have a yummy food vendor selling their goods.
-Massages provided by Orthopedic PT Associates, a kid zone with jump ropes, sidewalk chalk, and bubbles, and maybe even a face painter!
+We have many of our sponsors and vendors come out giving the day the feel of a block party!
+Kona Ice is always there, we bring out a bounce house and some munchies and drinks, and there may be a yummy food vendor selling their goods.
+We also hope to offer massages, a kid zone, sidewalk chalk, bubbles, and a face painter or two!

 The Rho Smile Train Sprint Triathlon is a USA Triathlon sanctioned event.
 USA Triathlon is proud to serve as the National Governing Body for triathlon, as well as duathlon, aquathlon, aquabike, winter triathlon, off-road triathlon and paratriathlon in the United States.
 Founded in 1982, USA Triathlon sanctions more than 4,300 races and connects with nearly 500,000 members each year, making it the largest multisport organization in the world.
 In addition to its work with athletes, coaches and race directors on the grassroots level, USA Triathlon provides leadership and support to elite athletes competing at international events, including International Triathlon Union (ITU) World Championships, Pan American Games and the Olympic and Paralympic Games.
 USA Triathlon is a proud member of the ITU and the United States Olympic Committee (USOC).